Hollow Tree, Tasmania: History

-The first Europeans to live in the area were shepherds, or stockmen, overseeing livestock belonging to owners who mainly resided in Hobart Town or in the New Norfolk district.
+The first Europeans to live in the area were shepherds, or stockmen, overseeing livestock belonging to owners who mainly resided in Hobart Town or the New Norfolk district.
 The first land grants were three small acreages granted in 1821 - 50 acres granted to Patrick McCarthy (who had arrived as a convict in 1804), 50 acres to John Barnes (who had arrived 1808) and 60 acres to his step-son James Holland (aka Barnes, who also arrived in 1808).
 Only Patrick McCarthy settled on his land grant at Hollow Tree.
 The only other European in the district to occupy a land grant at that time was James Robertson.
 Robertson, who also arrived in the district in 1822, named his 1,000 acre grant 'Katrine Vale' (Robertson received an additional 500 acres in 1824).

 A large land grant of 1,500 acres was issued to Captain William Langdon in 1823, however, he did not occupy his grant until late 1835, when his wife Anne and daughter Jane also came to Van Diemen's Land.
-Also in 1823, an even larger grant of 2,000 acres was issued to Joseph Bradbury, a young man who had arrived from London the previous year with his mother and sister.
-Bradbury eventually occupied his land grant later in the 1820s and by 1832 had constructed a substantial two-storey sandstone home (later known as 'Strathborough' and now known simply as 'Hollow Tree House').
-In August 1828, the largest parcel of land to be granted at Hollow tree was issued to retired Royal Navy Lieutenant Henry Boden Torlesse.
-Torlesse received 2,460 acres.
-He named his property 'Rathmore' and arranged the construction of a grand sandstone house.
-Torlesse and his family appear to have moved into their new house at Hollow Tree in about November 1831, but remained there only a short time, relocating to Hamilton in early 1833.
-During that time, Torlesse filled a magisterial roll (Justice of the Peace).
+Also in 1823, an even larger grant of 2,000 acres was issued to siblings Sarah and Joseph Bradbury, who had arrived from London the previous year with their mother.
+The Bradbury's eventually occupied the land grant later in the 1820s, and by 1832 had constructed a substantial two-storey sandstone home, later known as 'Strathborough' and now known simply as 'Hollow Tree House'.

+In August 1828, the largest parcel of land to be granted at Hollow Tree was issued to retired Royal Navy Lieutenant Henry Boden Torlesse, who received 2,460 acres, which he named 'Rathmore'.
+In 1830, Torlesse asked to exchange his land grant for one closer to the protection of the town of Hamilton, after being raided by members of the indigenous Big River nation.
+Despite this, he arranged the construction of a grand sandstone house at the property.
+Torlesse and his family appear to have moved into their new house at Hollow Tree in about November 1831, but remained there only a short time, relocating to Hamilton in early 1833, where Torlesse was the local Police Magistrate.

 Land grants at Hollow Tree were progressively issued by the colonial authorities until, by 1831, the district was entirely in private hands.
 Many owners, however, remained absent and leased their land to others.

-The people of the Big River nation actively resisted the takeover of their land by the Europeans, notably during the period 1828-1830, but were ultimately unable to repel the Europeans.

 Architecture

-Hollow Tree has several architecturally and historically significant buildings, in Georgian and Gothic revival styles dating from the 19th century.
+Hollow Tree has several architecturally and historically significant buildings, in Georgian and Gothic revival styles, dating from the 19th century.

 Llanberis

 Formerly Calton Hill, Llanberis is a two-storey Gothic revival house built before 1875, with the twin gables being added in about 1890.
 It is constructed primarily of sandstone and has a timber verandah on three sides.
 It was built in front of an older cottage on the site.
 The house is prominently located on a small knoll and is highly visible from the road between Bothwell and Hamilton.

-In 1915, the Hallet brothers William, Frederick and Isaac purchased the property, with Isaac later taking Llanberis.
+In 1915, the Hallet brothers William, Frederick, and Isaac purchased the property, with Isaac later taking Llanberis.